jaredkrinke/log/content/posts/web-development/souring-on-npm.md

 # What does this mean for my current project?
 I was getting close to publishing my first sizable package to NPM, possibly even today, but now that I've stepped back and let the reality of its long list of dependencies sink in, I'm not sure if publishing my project is even a good idea.
 I originally picked up Node and Metalsmith to speed up the development process (with no plan to eventually release the tool), but along the way I thought it might be a useful thing to share.

-I'll think it over a bit more and decide if I want to be a hypocrite and push out a package with (ahem) 200+ transitive dependencies, or if I should start over (or abandon the idea entirely).
+I'll think it over a bit more and decide if I want to be a hypocrite and push out a package with 18 direct dependencies and (ahem) *200+ transitive dependencies*, or if I should start over (or abandon the idea of releasing the tool entirely).